nerditron/retext-anti-woke/readme.md

 ## What is this?

-This package is a [unified][] ([retext][]) plugin to check for certain words that could be considered insensitive, or otherwise inconsiderate, in certain contexts.
+This package is a [unified][] ([retext][]) plugin that doesn’t coddle your feelings.
+It’s a fork of “retext-equality”, flipped on its head to hunt down and destroy woke jargon—think “social justice,” “microaggressions,” “safe spaces,” and “proletariat”—and swap them out for direct, no-nonsense alternatives.
+Sick of the PC police?
+This is your weapon.

 ## When should I use this?

-You can opt-into this plugin when you’re dealing with your own text and want to check for potential mistakes.
+Use it when you’re done with the woke word salad and want your writing to hit hard and clear.
+If you’re a writer who’s tired of tiptoeing around snowflakes, this plugin’s got your back.

 ## Install